BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 echo "All users deleted."
 ```
 ### Additional steps
-In order to grant Locust load tester unrestricted access some security measures have been brought down, such as the ones thos of Nextcloud and Nginx.
+In order to grant Locust load tester unrestricted access some security measures have been brought down, such as the ones of Nextcloud and Nginx.
 This result has been accomplished by running the following commands:
 ```powershell
 docker exec --user www-data nextcloud php /var/www/html/occ config:system:set trusted_domains 2 --value=nextcloud
 docker exec --user www-data nextcloud_instance php /var/www/html/occ config:system:set trusted_domains 3 --value=nginx